vujadetech/git-r-done/brene-brown/daring-greatly.md

 -  If they love it [your product/art/etc], you’re worthy; if they don’t, you’re worthless.

-- Expect to have to try and try again to get it right — be more willing to get innovative and creative in your efforts.
+- Expect to have to try and try again to get it right — to be more willing to get innovative and creative in your efforts.

 -  _Daring greatly_ requires worthiness.
 Shame sends the gremlins.